 |

-This may look a bit complicated, but that’s because either or both of the size and color/opacity settings can be provided and in any order, which simplifies the shortcode usage and makes it more flexible.
-Also, the color data is a compound string containing up to two color and two opacity values, which are parsed and separated before the values are returned.
+This may seem complex because both the size and color/opacity settings can be provided in any order.
+This flexibility simplifies shortcode usage.
+Additionally, the color data is a compound string containing up to two color and two opacity values, which are parsed and separated before being returned.

 I’ll run through it quickly.